What You Should Know About This Degree

 A crime scene investigation degree is often confused with forensic science.
 The two are closely associated but very different.
 Where a Master of Science in Crime Scene Investigation provides proficiency in crime scene investigation techniques, a Master of Forensic Science has the skills needed to understand and interpret the evidence that has been collected.
 There is some overlap between the two, and many programs offer crossover courses.

-Graduating with a Master of Science in Crime Scene-degree provides both medical and legal perspectives from which to approach a crime scene investigation, and techniques including photography, fingerprinting, digital imaging, and forensic pathology.
+Graduating with a Master of Science in Crime Scene degree provides both medical and legal perspectives from which to approach a crime scene investigation, and you’ll learn techniques including photography, fingerprinting, digital imaging, and forensic pathology.
 Coursework is likely to include topics like bloodstain pattern analysis, firearms, and child abuse investigation techniques.

-Any school offering the Master of Science in Crime Investigation should have a regional accreditation to ensure that a recognized third party has vetted it and indicated that it meets high-quality standards.
+Any school offering the Master of Science in Crime Investigation should have a regional accreditation to ensure that a recognized third party has vetted it and confirmed that it meets high-quality standards.

 Though many jobs that require a Master of Science in Crime Scene Investigation may not require certification, there are multiple levels of certification available through the International Association for Identification.
 These include Certified Crime Scene Investigator, Certified Crime Scene Analyst, Certified Crime Scene Reconstructionist, and Certified Senior Crime Scene Reconstructionist.

-The requirements for certification as a Crime Scene Investigator include a minimum of one year in crime scene-related activities and a minimum of 48 hours of Crime Scene Certification Board-approved instruction in crime scene-related courses within the last 5 years.
+The requirements for certification as a Crime Scene Investigator include a minimum of one year in crime scene-related activities and 48 hours of Crime Scene Certification Board-approved instruction in crime scene-related courses within the last 5 years.

 Here are some questions to ask when researching crime scene degree programs: